CapellaSystems/documents.capellasystems.net/docs/Cambria_FTC/01-Installation Guides/01-Kubernetes/02-Akamai/Akamai-Terraform-Kubernetes/index.md

 > **WARNING:** THIS COMMAND WILL DELETE THE CAMBRIA DATABASE.
 PLEASE SAVE ANY PROJECT FILES, CONFIG FILES, CREDENTIALS, ETC BEFORE RUNNING IT.

 1. Review **section 1.
 Prerequisites** to verify they have been met.

 2. Verify that you have a **Linux deployment server**.
 To create a new Linux deployment server or verify that the deployment server tools are installed, run the steps in **1.2.
 Prepare Deployment Server**.

 3. Download / Paste your `.tfvars` and `.tfstate` files that were used for the Kubernetes cluster deployment into the Linux deployment server.

 4. Follow the steps in **section 2.
 Cambria FTC Package** to download the new Cambria FTC package.

 5. Update the Cambria FTC package with the values from the `.tfvars` file (replace `my-values.tfvars` with your file):
    ```bash
    ./bin/updateTfValuesFromTfvars.sh my-values.tfvars
    ```

 6. Follow the steps in **3.1.
 Configure the Kubernetes Cluster** and **3.2.
 (Optional) Cambria FTC Optional Values** to configure new values / update previous values.

 7. Set the kubeconfig environment variable for the Kubernetes API and Terraform:
    ```bash
    export KUBECONFIG=kubeconfig.yaml && export KUBE_CONFIG_PATH=kubeconfig.yaml
    ```

 8. Make sure all `cambriacluster` and `pgcluster` pods are attached to a node.
 Check that all pods are in a running state:
    ```bash
    kubectl get pods -n default && kubectl get pods -n capella-database
    ```

    If any pod in this list is in a **pending** state, see **section 3.1** and make sure the number of manager nodes created equals the amount of `cambriastreammanager-xyz` pods you see in this list.

 9. Run the Terraform install instructions from **section 3.3.
 Deploy Kubernetes Cluster**.

 10. *(Skip if you ran the “Important” steps above.)* Run this command to restart the manager deployments:
     ```bash
     kubectl rollout restart deployment cambriaclusterwebui cambriaclusterapp -n default
     ```
-11. *(Skip if you ran the “Important” steps above.)* Restart the worker deployment:
+11. *(Skip if you ran the “Important” steps above.)* Run this command to restart the worker deployment:
     ```bash
     kubectl rollout restart deployment cambriaftcapp -n capella-worker
     ```